DevonWieczorek/DevScript/README.md

 ### Bonus Classes
 DevScript includes two other classes that are extended on runtime: Design and Hotkeys.
 The design class is a subset of DevScript that contains design-specific functions, and is extended in the Dev oject itself ($D).
-Hotkeys allows you to create your own custom Hotkeys during development by using the following syntax:
+The Hotkeys object stands on its own and  allows you to create your own custom Hotkeys during development by using the following syntax:
 ```javascript
 var enterKey = new Hotkeys(13, 'enterKey', function, [arguments]);